TuxVinyards/qqX/README.md

 - And has an easy [installation](#how-to-install)

-## Creative Differences and Relationship with Quickemu
+## Creative Differences

-For various reasons, I fully walked away from the Quickemu project in June 2024 ...

-The Quickemu philosophy of software that makes decisions and simply does "the right thing" isn't a full answer.
+The Quickemu philosophy is that software should generally make the decisions and simply "do the right thing".

-- More controls are needed.
+- The qqX view is that more controls are needed.
 Especially when Quickemu does the wrong thing.

-We seem to be at a point where qqX is becoming an increasingly separate project.

-- An increasing number of fixes for Quickemu are having to be added downstream

-- Lots of fixes are using separate qqX licensed code

 ## [Latest release 1.11.04](https://github.com/TuxVinyards/qqX/releases/latest)